eidsvold/1Z0-819-notes/README.md

 * When method overriding occurs, the overriding method cannot specify a checked exception that isn't specified by the overridden one.
 Specifying unchecked exceptions are valid, and so are subtypes of the overridden one.
 Cannot specify an exception class a class which isn't a subtype the overridden method specified exception.
 * In Java, **fields** and **static methods** are **NOT** polymorphic, meaning they can be hidden, and not overridden.
 Therefor, override rules does not apply to fields and static methods.
 Field hiding occurs even if the fields in the subclass and superclass have different types.
 * Static fields can be accessed via both class references and instance references.
 A class which is a subtype of the class containing a static field, inherits that field.
+* To be able to override a method in a subclass, the method must have a return type that is a subtype of the method it overrides.

 ### 10. Programming Abstractly Through Interfaces